zalyoung/gitlab-handbook/content/handbook/security/security-operations/security-logging/_index.md

 ### Our Mission Statement

-The team achieves its vision by planing, executing and supporting initiatives that improve the coverage and usability of security logging data on GitLab.
+The team achieves its vision by planning, executing and supporting initiatives that improve the coverage and usability of security logging data on GitLab.
 We manage, maintain, design, configure, and document the necessary tools, systems and processes to make that happen.